 Sadhvi has an established presence in the postcolonial and decolonizing studies scholarly communities within the management and organization discipline.
 She was awarded her PhD in 2006 from the University of Cambridge.
 Her research draws on ethnographic and psychosocial methodologies and includes critical analyses of the international development sector, NGO management, and the intersection of race and gender in higher education.
 Sadhvi is dedicated to anti-racist work and embraces a decolonizing politics.
 She has been co-organizing anti-racist and decolonizing events and workshops at international conferences since 2005.
 She is also a co-founding member of the online communities: VIDA and the Decolonizing Alliance.
 She is Senior Fellow of Higher Education Academy and is a member of Senate at Queen Mary.
 Her current projects engage in community-building and collaboration among scholars of colour and university workers.
 Building the Anti Racist Classroom, BreakThrough!, The Decolonizing Alliance.
-Sadhvi also works in collaboration with Queen Mary's Drama dept on a multi-stakeholder research project called The Verbatim Formula.
+Sadhvi also works in collaboration with Queen Mary's Drama department on a multi-stakeholder research project called The Verbatim Formula.
 Since 2018, Sadhvi has been involved with consultancy projects tackling anti-racist pedagogy and decolonizing initiatives with a number of UK HEIs including Kent Law School, University of Roehampton, Middlesex University, Leeds-Beckett University, Loughborough University, University of Bath, and Queen Mary University of London.
 Sadhvi is also involved in a number of pro-bono consultancy roles with third sector organizations.
 These roles include sitting on the Evaluation Working Group for a mental health charity called the Dragon Café in London (2015-present), artistic director and research lead for a network of art practitioners and third sector managers called The Evaluation Project (2014-2018).

 We encourage, but are in no way limited to, asking questions about: